Regular procedure

 Negative decisions in the regular procedure may also be directly appealed at the competent Administrative Courts within 30 days of the written notification of the decision.[57]
 There is no requirement for applicants to first exhaust the IPEC step before they file a judicial appeal against a negative decision.
 However, if they choose to file an administrative appeal with IPEC first, depending on the outcome of the IPEC appeal, they can appeal a negative IPEC decision onward at the Administrative Court.

-Under Turkish law, Administrative Court challenges have to be filed in the area where the act or decision in question was taken.[43]
+Under Turkish law, Administrative Court challenges must be filed in the area where the act or decision in question was taken.[58]

 There are no time limits imposed on Administrative Courts to decide on appeals against negative decisions in the regular procedure.
 Administrative Court applications are normally adjudicated in a written procedure.
 In theory, an applicant can request a hearing, which may or may not be granted by the competent court.